Altit Fort: History

-The word 'Altit' means this side down' and the area around the fort is inhabited by Burusho people.
-In the 16th century the local prince married a princess from Baltistan who brought master Balti craftsmen to build two forts (Altit and Baltit forts).
-The local language, Burushaski, is a language isolate which has no demonstrated link to any other known language.
-There are several theories about their origin but local indigenous origin holds much value among the people.
-The people of the fort are said to be descendants of the White Huns who arrived in 47 A.D, while the local people believe themselves descendants of Alexander the Great's Greek soldiers.
-According to the legend the first name for Altit village was Hunukushal, meaning the village of Huns.
-The Huns came from the Huang-Ho valley in China.
-The name later changed to Broshal, translated as a village of Bruchiski speakers.
-They were spirit worshipers as Shamanism was in practice and also followed Buddhism and Hinduism.
-In the 15th century Islam was introduced.
-Around 1830 in turn many converted to Ismailism.
+The word 'Altit' means 'this side down' in Burushaski, a language isolate.
+The area around the fort is inhabited by Burusho people.
+In the 16th century, the local prince married a princess from Baltistan who brought master Balti craftsmen to build the two forts (Altit and Baltit).
+According to the tradition, the earliest name for Altit village was Hunukushal, meaning the 'village of Huns'.
+The name later changed to Broshal, translating to 'a village of Bruchiski speakers'.

 Restoration

-The fort remained under the management of the locals following the Mirs relocation to the nearby Baltit Fort.
-The fort remained in poor conditions until the early 2000s when it was restored by the Aga Khan Trust for Culture and the Government of Norway.
+The fort remained under the local management following the Mirs' relocation to the nearby Baltit Fort.
+It was in poor conditions until the early 2000s when the fort was restored by the Aga Khan Trust for Culture with aid from the Government of Norway.
 It is characterized by small rooms and low portals with exquisite wood carvings.
-Altit Fort is a tourist site which has been open to the public since 2007.
+As a tourist site it has been open to the public since 2007.